-If you’re thinking about starting to learn Russian, or any other Slavic language, I dare to say that you should start from this article because I will explain how to save a lot of time.
-When it comes to start learning, there is one thing that may intimidate a beginner.
-This thing is Russian case system, considered the most difficult grammar aspect of Russian, as well as other Slavic languages.
+If you’re thinking about starting to learn Russian or any other Slavic language, I dare to say that you should start from this article because I will explain how to save a lot of time.
+When it comes to starting learning, there is one thing that may intimidate a beginner.
+This is the Russian case system, considered the most difficult aspect of the Russian language, as well as other Slavic languages.
 And it really confuses learners, and takes a lot of time to master.
-Let’s consider what the cases are, and how to save a lot of time and energy learning them.
+Let’s take a look at what the cases are and how to save time and energy learning them.

-Case is a grammatical attribute of a noun, adjective, pronoun, participle or numeral that reflects its grammatical function, such as possession, location, instrument of action, object of action and others.
-To make it more understandable, there are some cases of pronouns in English language: you – me, he – him, they – them, these are the examples of what grammar function of cases is like.
-In Russian, as well as in all Slavic languages apart from Bulgarian (which doesn’t have cases), cases get applied not only to pronouns, but to nouns, adjectives, pronouns, participles, numerals.
+The case is a grammatical attribute of a noun, adjective, pronoun, participle, or numeral that reflects its grammatical function, such as possession, location, an instrument of action, an object of action, and others.
+To make it more understandable, there are some cases of pronouns in English: you – me, he – him, they – them, these are examples of what the grammar function of cases is like.
+In Russian, as well as in all Slavic languages apart from Bulgarian (which doesn’t have cases), cases get applied not only to pronouns but to nouns, adjectives, pronouns, participles, and numerals.

 In order to speak Russian, one must know how to use cases from the very beginning.
-However, what if we forget about cases, and don’t dive deep into them?
+However, what if we don’t dive deep into them and forget about cases?

-Let’s try to speak Russian without cases, let’s see how it would look like:
+Let’s try to speak Russian without using cases, let’s see what it would look like:

 Can you see the difference?
 The cases used are: большой пёс – nominative case, с острыми зубами – instrumental case, маленькую лису – accusative case.
-This is how it would be pronounced correctly.
-And in the second sentence, incorrect one, all words are placed in nominative case (which is infinitive form of a word).
+This And in the second example, the incorrect one, all words are placed in the nominative case (which is the infinitive form of a word).
 And, the point is, ANY native speaker would perfectly understand the second sentence even without cases.

-How I recommend to learn and master cases: when you learn Russian, read simplified rules of case usage along the learning process, and don’t confuse yourself with them until you master everything else.
-Just use a cases how you think they should be used.
+How I recommend learning and mastering cases: when you learn Russian, read simplified rules of case usage along the learning process, and don’t confuse yourself with them until you master everything else.
+Just use cases how you think they should be used.
 Just speak and don’t overthink it.
-And, along with practice, every day (or how it’s better for you), read instructions about Russian cases, and do exercises.
+And, along with the practice, every day (or how it’s better for you), read instructions about Russian cases, and do exercises.
 You can spend 10 minutes a day doing that.